Surgical FAQ

 Post-Operative Heating Pad and Blankets

 Providing heat postoperatively is important for patient comfort and recovery, but it must be done safely.
 A normal heating pad is dangerous.
-We have invested in special heating pads and towel warmers for the safety and comfort of our patients.
+We have invested in specialized heating blankets and warming units made specifically for animals for the safety and comfort of our patients.

 Postoperative Pain Medication